Ationet/ationetdocs/ATIONet Network User Manual.md

 * **Type of use:** Can be fleet, loyalty or dual.
 * **Program:** The program to which this identification will be assigned.
 * **Loyalty program:** The loyalty program to which this identifier will be assigned.
-* **Label:** The name on the card (e.g. Pablo Pérez)
+* **Label:** The name on the card (for example Pablo Pérez)
 * **Track:** The track is the information that has the identification engraved inside it.
 It is divided into three parts.
 In this field you can edit what the second field of the track contains.
-* **PAN:** Number of between 1 and 19 characters found in the identification.
+* **PAN:** A number between 1 and 19 characters found in the identification.
 * **PIN:** The PIN of the identification (this option will only be available if the identification model has the **PIN** option enabled.

 ### Identifications Models